 Your profile is your application.
 Hosts with good reviews receive dozens of messages.
 A weak profile gets ignored.

-The basics that matter: a clear, friendly photo of just you (not a group shot), an honest list of practical skills (cooking, gardening, handyman work, childcare, languages), and a short personal description that explains why you are traveling and what kind of placement you are looking for.
+The basics that matter: a clear, friendly photo of just you (not a group shot), an honest list of practical skills (cooking, gardening, handyman work, childcare, languages), and a short personal description that explains why you are traveling and what kind of placement you want.

 When messaging a host, do not send a generic copy-paste message.
 Reference something specific about their listing.
 A message that works looks like: “I read that you are looking for help with your garden and guesthouse kitchen.
 I have experience with both from working on a small farm last year, and I am available from [date] for [duration].
 I would love to hear more about your setup.”